 (2) In subregulation (1) —

-“joint venture” means the major trading undertaking or major land transaction that is to be jointly carried on or entered into;
+joint venture means the major trading undertaking or major land transaction that is to be jointly carried on or entered into;

-“joint venturer” means the local government or another person with whom the local government is to carry on or enter into the joint venture.
+joint venturer means the local government or another person with whom the local government is to carry on or enter into the joint venture.

+Part 4 — Provision of goods and services

+[Heading inserted in Gazette 2 Feb 2007 p.
+244.]

+Division 1 — Purchasing policies

+[Heading inserted in Gazette 2 Feb 2007 p.
+244.]

+11A.
+Purchasing policies

+(1) A local government is to prepare or adopt, and is to implement, a purchasing policy in relation to contracts for other persons to supply goods or services where the consideration under the contract is, or is expected to be, $100 000 or less or worth $100 000 or less.

+(2) A purchasing policy is to make provision for and in respect of the policy to be followed by the local government for, and in respect of, entering into contracts referred to in subregulation (1).

+(3) A purchasing policy must make provision in respect of —

+(a) the form of quotations acceptable; and

+(b) the recording and retention of written information, or documents, in respect of —

+(i) all quotations received; and

+(ii) all purchases made.

+(4) Different requirements may be imposed under a purchasing policy in respect of different classes, or types, of any of the following —

+(a) goods and services;

+(b) suppliers;

+(c) contracts;

+(d) any other thing that the local government considers appropriate.

+[Regulation 11A inserted in Gazette 2 Feb 2007 p.
+245.]

-Part 4 — Tenders for providing goods or services (s.
+Division 2 — Tenders for providing goods or services (s.
 3.57)

+[Heading inserted in Gazette 2 Feb 2007 p.
+245.]

 11. Tenders to be invited for certain contracts

-(1) Tenders are to be publicly invited according to the requirements of this Part before a local government enters into a contract for another person to supply goods or services if the consideration under the contract is, or is expected to be, more, or worth more, than $50 000 unless subregulation (2) states otherwise.
+(1) Tenders are to be publicly invited according to the requirements of this Division before a local government enters into a contract for another person to supply goods or services if the consideration under the contract is, or is expected to be, more, or worth more, than $100 000 unless subregulation (2) states otherwise.

-(2) Tenders do not have to be publicly invited according to the requirements of this Part if —
+(2) Tenders do not have to be publicly invited according to the requirements of this Division if —

 (a) the supply of the goods or services is to be obtained from expenditure authorised in an emergency under section 6.8(1)(c) of the Act;